The World’s First Energy Processing Units

 - you have maxed out what your EDA tools can do for automatic clock-gating, and now you need to find greater power savings.
 Learn More

 Slashes Power in Every Chip

 No matter your perspective or role, power reduction has become a primary objective for chip designs in almost every application and market.
 Power optimization at the architecture level is now a requirement, even for some chips that are “plugged in.”
-Download the ICE-G1 Product Brief
+Download the ICE-Grain Family Product Brief